 - Track their changes to the schedule and budget baseline;

 - Use the current schedule activity status as the basis for claiming work package earned value; and

 - Maintain activity forecast completion dates and estimate to complete.

 Here is a short list of common situations we encounter when working with our clients.

 Forcing the Schedule Tool to be a Cost Tool

-While some scheduling tools can support some cost functions such as time phasing the resource assignment data and applying composite rates, detailed cost estimating is not the purpose of a scheduling tool.
+While some scheduling tools can support some cost functions such as time phasing the resource assignment data and applying composite rates, detailed cost estimating is not the purpose of a scheduling tool — i.e., it is not a bidding software.
 We have seen some proposal teams go to great lengths to do their cost estimating in the scheduling tool.
 The result?
 It over complicates entering and maintaining activity resource requirements.
 For example, entering resource assignments to replicate indirect costs when it is better to use a rate structure in a cost tool designed for that purpose.
 It also introduces schedule data quality issues when resource requirements are entered for milestones or summary level activities.
 This approach may be okay for the proposal phase.
 It doesn’t work for the planning and execution phases where you need a quality schedule to plan and manage the work.